Real data from real boot tests. What we harden, what we don't have yet, and why radical honesty is our security posture.

 Security tools included: alfred-security-status (dashboard), alfred-scan (antivirus), alfred-usb-storage (USB toggle), alfred-aide-init (integrity baseline), alfred-network-status (network audit), alfred-encrypt-status (encryption check).

 Ubuntu LTS ships security patches for 5-12 years.
-We're a release candidate with no long-term commitment yet.
+We're a GA release with no long-term commitment yet.

 Canonical has a dedicated security team publishing USNs within days.
 We have a small team and no SLA.